 Stephen D. Dolinger, Ed.D

-Joined the Partnership in 2002 as its president.
+Joined the Partnership in 2002 as its third president.
 Served as the Superintendent of Schools for Fulton County for seven years prior to joining the Partnership.
 He served in the Fairfax County, VA school system for 26 years before accepting the Fulton position.
 He has an Ed.D. from Vanderbilt University, an M.Ed. from George Mason University, and B.B.A. from Wake Forest University.
 He currently serves on the Board of Directors for several organizations including: the Georgia Chamber of Commerce, Voices for Georgia's Children, and the Georgia Leadership Institute for School Improvement.
 In addition, he has served on the Education and Health Advisory Council for the Federal Reserve Bank of Atlanta and has been recognized on Georgia Trend magazine's "100 Most Influential Georgians" 2013 list.

 Diane Hopkins, CAE

 Joined the Partnership in 1992.
 She has 30-plus years experience in non-profit management.
 Prior to her Partnership service, she held positions with the Industrial Development Research Foundation and the Business Council of Georgia.
 She became a Certified Association Executive (CAE) in 1999.
 She has served as a board member of the Georgia Society of Association Executives; a member of the American Society of Association Executives; a member of the Education and Workforce Development Committee of the Georgia Economic Developers Association; and a member of College Access Challenge Grant State Team.
 She holds a B.S. degree from the University of North Alabama and a Masters degree from the University of Alabama.